kingsdigitallab/african-rock-art/_coll_country/namibia.md

         \ This has led some to propose that the giraffe, similarly, must have held a particular symbolic meaning for the painters of the region.
-Based on associated imagery, placement of the rock art sites, and some ethnography (written records of insights from contemporary San\\|Bushman culture compiled by anthropologists) it has been suggested that giraffes may have been linked with rain in local belief systems, with some Namibian rock painting sites are associated specifically with rainmaking or healing activities. \n\nWhile the more naturalistic examples
+Based on associated imagery, placement of the rock art sites, and some ethnography (written records of insights from contemporary San&#124;Bushman culture compiled by anthropologists) it has been suggested that giraffes may have been linked with rain in local belief systems, with some Namibian rock painting sites are associated specifically with rainmaking or healing activities. \n\nWhile the more naturalistic examples